Florian Nüßle: International tournaments

 After his first national youth title, he played in the EBSA European Under-21 Snooker Championships and IBSF World Under-21 Snooker Championship.
 At the 2017 event, he reached the quarter-finals of the under-21 event.
 He also entered the IBSF World Snooker Championship that year, reaching the semi-finals losing to eventual champion Pankaj Advani 4–7.
 From 2017, he competed in the annual pro-am Paul Hunter Classic (PHC), an amateur tournament from the World Snooker Tour.
 He would defeat professional player Elliot Slessor during the 2018 event.

+Professional career

+In March 2025, Nüßle defeated Estonian former professional Andres Petrov 10–3 in the final of Playoff 3 of the 2024–25 Q Tour to gain a professional tour card for the 2025–26 and 2026–27 snooker seasons, becoming the first professional snooker player from Austria.